10 Things you MUST see in the Outer Banks

 5. Bodie Light House– If you are driving around the Outer Banks, then you will probably come across Bodie Light House.
 We stopped here for a few minutes to take in the sites (and use the bathroom). 🙂

 7. Jockey’s Ridge State Park (located in Nags Head)- These are the tallest sand dunes I’ve ever seen and the brochure says they are the biggest in the Eastern United States.
 There is a boardwalk, walking trails and it’s very windy.
-There is even a place to take hang gliding lessons.
-Not sure if I’ll be doing that anytime soon.
+There is even a place to take hang gliding lessons, but I’m not sure if I’ll be doing that anytime soon.

 8. Currituck Lighthouse (located in Corolla)- This is one of my favorite places.
-We were able to climb to the top of this light house.
-It wasn’t that bad, only 220 steps!
+We were able to climb to the top of this light house and wasn’t that bad, only 220 steps!
 The view is gorgeous and surrounding area is picturesque.
-We enjoyed walking around and going out on the boardwalk.
-They have a small gift shop here too.
+We enjoyed walking around and going out on the boardwalk and visiting the small gift shop here too.

 What are some of your favorite things to do in the Outer Banks?
 If you haven’t been, I hope you can plan a trip to some of my favorite places there.
-Here’s a book, just on the Outer Banks.
-You can read up about the entire area!
+Here’s a book, just on the Outer Banks that you can read up about the entire area!

 You can buy this cute OBX tee by clicking on the image!